-With the opening of the President George Bush Turnpike through Plano and Richardson in 2000, economic development and residential growth has been strong in Murphy, steadily increasing to the current population of 21,013.
+With the opening of the President George Bush Turnpike through Plano and Richardson in 2000, economic development and residential growth have been strong in Murphy, steadily increasing to the current population of 21,013.

-Murphy citizens cherish the bedroom community located in a prime area of Collin County with plenty of access to retail, award winning school districts, community events, and beautiful parks and trail systems.
+Murphy citizens cherish the bedroom community located in a prime area of Collin County with plenty of access to retail, award-winning school districts, community events, and beautiful parks and trail systems.
 Our residents also cherish Murphy’s history with the preservation of the Old Murphy School, 4 pioneer family cemeteries, and the relocation of the First Baptist Church of Murphy reminding citizens of Murphy’s past.
-The community has an active Murphy Historical Society and the Cemetery Association of Murphy.
+The community has an active Murphy Historical Society.

 The Murphy Historical Society is a 501 (c) 3 non-profit organization.
-Their meetings are on the 4th Tuesday of the Month 6:30pm for the Murphy Veterans Tribute Project and at 7pm for the Murphy Historical Society.
+Their meetings are on the 3rd Tuesday of the Month at 6:30 p.m. for the Murphy Veterans Tribute Project and at 7 p.m. for the Murphy Historical Society.
 Contact the City Secretary’s office at 972-468-4011 for more information.